2021 AFL Women's Grand Final: Match summary

 The Lions scored with an opening goal, with Courtney Hodder kicking a snap shot from the pocket despite being sandwiched between Adelaide defenders Najwa Allen and Marijana Rajcic.
 The Lions' Cathy Svarc had the job of tagging the Crows' Ebony Marinoff, and managed to keep her to four disposals in the first quarter.
 The Lions as a team exerted great tacking pressing, running up 16 tackles to the Crows' 7 for the quarter.
 Marinoff would finish the day with just 16 possessions.
 The Lions defence came under great pressure.
 Stevie-Lee Thompson managed to score an equalising goal.
 To do so she had to gather a loose ball, break through a tackle and bounce one through.

 An early goal in the second quarter by Danielle Ponter with an assist by Eloise Jones briefly gave Adelaide the lead, but Hodder hit back with an extraordinary goal from a tight angle in the pocket while cornered by defenders.
 Brisbane managed to keep Erin Phillips quiet as well, with only four possessions in the first half, but she had a shot at goal that missed, scoring a behind.
 With only seconds to go in the first half, Jess Wuetschner managed to kick another goal from long range.
 The Brisbane back line, consisting of Kate Lutkins, Breanna Koenen and Shannon Campbell, were superb in defence, holding up under enormous pressure.
 Although Adelaide had 21 inside-50s in the first half, they could not capitalise, and managed only two goals in the first half.
 In contrast, Brisbane kicked three from just ten entries to lead by five points at half time.

 Both teams lost their captains in the third quarter.
 Emma Zielke suffered a hamstring injury early in the third quarter, leaving her on the bench in tears.
 She would announce her retirement after the game.
-Moments later, Angela Foley also went down, injuring her knee in an awkward fall.
+Moments later, Ange Foley also went down, injuring her knee in an awkward fall.
 Brisbane's lead was extended when Wuetschner kicked a second goal from 50 metres out that bounced through.
 Things started to look grim for the Crows when Lauren Arnell managed to get her toe on a long bomb from Cathy Svarc just soon enough to score another major.
 Like Zielke, Arnell had been playing since the competition began in 2017, and would retire after the game.
-Isabel Dawes scored one more goal for the Lions before the siren, leaving Brisbane with a 22 point lead at the final change.
+Isabel Dawes scored one more goal for the Lions before the siren, leaving Brisbane with a 22-point lead at the final change.

 At three quarter time, with Foley out of action, the Crows turned to their old captain, Chelsea Randall.
 Not being a player, she could not go on to the field, so the team gathered around her on the sideline.
 The final quarter opened as they hoped, with Eloise Jones taking a mark for a shot at goal, then being given a 50-metre penalty that made it a certainty.
 However, the Lions' defence continued to hold up, and the Crows were unable to score another, leaving Brisbane the winners.